 Inventory, lb : 0

-Toki apples are moderately sized, round to conical fruits with a somewhat uniform shape.
-The skin is smooth and firm, ripening from green to pale yellow-green when mature, and is covered in prominent brown spots or lenticels.
-The skin also periodically showcases a faint, red-coral blush on the side most exposed to the sun during cultivation.
-Underneath the surface, the flesh is crisp, dense, aqueous, and white to ivory, encasing a central core filled with small, black-brown seeds.
-Toki apples are aromatic, crunchy, and are known for their very sweet flavor mixed with a tart, mild acidity.
+Toki apples are a small to medium-sized varietal, averaging 300 to 550 grams in weight, and have a uniform, round to conical shape with broad, flat shoulders tapering to a narrow base.
+The apple's skin is smooth, taut, and firm with prominent grey-brown lenticels, ripening from green to a golden-yellow hue with pale green undertones.
+Depending on cultivation conditions, the skin may also showcase patches of a faint red-coral blush on the side most exposed to the sun.
+This blush is often translucent and diffuses softly across the surface.
+Underneath the semi-thin skin, the white-to-ivory flesh is crisp, dense, and aqueous with a delicate crunch.
+The flesh also encases a central core filled with tiny, black-brown seeds.
+Toki apples are aromatic and are known for their very sweet flavor mixed with a tart, mild acidity.

 Toki apples are available in the fall through winter in Japan.